ketanbhoir/amazona/Readme.md

-10. Add botstrap ui framework
+12. Add product screen
-1. npm i react-bootstrap bootstrap
+1. fetch product from backend
-1. update App.js
+1. create 3 columns for image, info and action